Connect with others who understand.

 Written by Maureen McNulty

 Early on, pulmonary arterial hypertension (PAH) doesn’t typically cause symptoms.
 However, many people experience symptoms as the disease worsens.
-One common symptom is edema (swelling).
+One common symptom is edema, or swelling.

 It’s important for people with PAH to learn about swelling and understand what it means.
 Experiencing this symptom may signal that your condition is progressing or getting worse.
 Certain dietary changes and medications can prevent edema, reduce swelling, and improve your quality of life.